slevey087/marklet/README.md

 ;
 ```

-Suppose that both of these fail and that you'd like to load an entirely different script tree, use `catch`.
+Suppose that in the event both of these fail that you'd like to load an entirely different script tree.
+Use `catch`.

 In the example below, Marklet will first try to load one.js, or if that fails it will try oneBackup.js.
-If either
-of those succeed, it will proceed down the `then` branch to load the dependent two.js.
-But if both of those were to
-fail, then Marklet would proceed down the `catch` branch instead, trying alpha.js then beta.js.
+If either of those succeed, it will proceed down the `then` branch to load the dependent two.js.
+But if both of those were to fail, then Marklet would proceed down the `catch` branch instead, trying alpha.js then beta.js.

 ```javascript
 options.scripts = {